How to Use Photos for Crafts

 Instructions for the Keepsake Box

 - Choose a variety of personal photos based on the size of your box.
-Square and rectangular boxes are easiest to work with.
+Square and are easiest to work with. rectangular paper mache boxes

 - Obtain color photocopies of your images on regular white copy paper.